petecarapetyan/webappwriter/docs/explore/index.md

 Fair warning: _I have personal issues with the questionable naming of "static" sites in current times.
 A service worker, and too many other aspects to list make even 'static' sites kinda app-like.
 Perhaps all sites are app-ish, now?_ A discussion for another day.

-If you're focusing on a 'static' site, then SSGs generally, and [Rocket](https://Rocket.modern-web.dev/) as an [11ty](https://www.11ty.dev/) implementation might really capture your imagination.
-Or, at least, when you learn what it can do for you.
+If you're focusing on a 'static' site, then SSGs generally, and more specifically - [Rocket](https://Rocket.modern-web.dev/) as an [11ty](https://www.11ty.dev/) implementation might really capture your imagination.
+Or, at least, if you learn what it can do for you.

 What you might like about Rocket, once it is offically released, is that it's built from browser-standard dumb stuff by hard-core practitioners of building from browser-standard dumb stuff.
 And it's built from standard parts like 11ty by devs who are creative about not re-inventing or using a legacy tool once a standard matures and is easily adopted.

 Much as I'd like to drag you through a word salad extolling the 100 ways to illustrate where Rocket does that for you, how about not?
-Yes, Rocket lets you focus on the your content (or your app) the way the React or other ecosystems do.
-To validate , instead search for your area of interest around 11ty, Markup, buildless web, Web Components, Lit, and all the other pieces that Rocket does for you.
-Or, just browse through the code for yourself.
+Rocket lets you focus on the your content (or your app) the way the React or Wordpress or other great ecosystems do.
+To validate, search for your area of interest around 11ty, Markup, buildless web, Web Components, Lit, and all the other pieces that Rocket automates for you.
+Or even, just browse through the code for yourself.
 <img class="bordered" src="/_merged_assets/_static/images/peeps.jpg" alt="peeps" />

 I'll even go one further. _**If it's just static sites, you don't even have to be a much of a dev.**_ Only _**git, npm, Markdown skills**_ are required - that could be enough for a Rocket site.
 But that's a topic for another day.